TheGammaSqueeze/GammaOS-RK3566/README.md

 Information
 ----------------------------
 GammaOS is based on LineageOS 19.1 (Android 12).
 It provides a debloated and performance optimized experience for users who are looking to get the best Android experience out of their Anbernic RG353 and ARC devices.

+This replaces your built-in Android system for your device.
+Linux based CFW that boots from microSD are unaffected.

 Features:
 - Based on debloated and clean LineageOS 19.1 build, Android 12 for a smoother experience.
 Only comes with RetroArch for emulation, install standalone emulators as required.